front-end-captain/react-project/README.md

 # react-project

-+ no babel
 + no css-preprocessor
 + no linter(eslint/stylelint)
++ no typescript
-+ no prettier
++ no router
-+ no editorconfig
++ no unit test
-+ not supported react and es6/7/8/9

-just supported es5 and css
+supported babel、es5/6/7/8、css、react and hmr